-Four- and five-week high school credit Virtual Village sessions are available in Arabic, Chinese, Finnish, French, German, Italian, Japanese, Korean, Norwegian, Russian, Spanish and Swedish.
+High school credit Virtual Village sessions are available in Arabic, Chinese, Finnish, French, German, Italian, Japanese, Korean, Norwegian, Russian, Spanish and Swedish.
 Please note that not all programs are available at all times of the year.

-What does a virtual four- or five-week high school credit session cost?
+What does a virtual high school credit session cost?

-The cost is $3,860 for either a four- or five-week course, as both options encompass a total of 180 hours of instruction.
+The cost is $3,860 for either the summer or academic-year course, as both options encompass a total of 180 hours of instruction.
 This is the equivalent number of hours of our residential credit session.
 Tuition covers immersion instruction for all levels of language proficiency and is delivered by highly qualified and credentialed credit teachers and staff.
 The same average teacher-to-student ratio of 1:6 will be used to form credit class cohorts.
 This tuition cost is the same as the tuition cost for residential credit sessions, minus the cost of room/board.